Best Prime Day deals for under $100

 Samsung Galaxy Buds Live: 53% off

-- Now 24% off, the Radio Flyer Air Ride Balance Bike is at one of the lowest prices ever.
+- Now 43% off, the Schwinn Balance Toddler Bike is at one of the lowest prices ever.

 - This Ninja Professional Blender is a real deal at $69.95.